-Perley-Robertson, Hill & McDougall is a community firm, and we have always placed a focus on supporting local not-for-profit groups in the National Capital Region.
-Our 40-year history as a law firm here is matched by our 40-year history of supporting the hard-working and dedicated organizations that serve our community.
+Perley-Robertson, Hill & McDougall LLP/s.r.l. is a community firm, and we have always placed a focus on supporting local not-for-profit groups in the National Capital Region.
+Our 50-year and beyond history as a law firm has entailed us supporting the hard-working and dedicated organizations that serve our community.

-We encourage and support our lawyers and staff to volunteer, and are proud of the leadership role so many in our firm have taken.
+We encourage and support our lawyers and staff to volunteer and are proud of the leadership roles so many in our firm have taken on.
 In addition to other volunteer work, our lawyers overwhelmingly help by serving as board directors or presidents of local groups.

 We provide pro bono legal services to organizations and individuals who would otherwise not have an opportunity to ensure that they obtain the best legal advice.

 Perley-Robertson, Hill & McDougall LLP/s.r.l. is grateful to the many excellent organizations that serve our community in one way or another.
 We are proud to be actively involved in supporting a broad array of social service organizations, youth groups, colleges, universities, law schools, and the cultural community.